ThibodeauJF/ClipJits/IMPLEMENTATION.md

 ## Documentation

 - **README.md**: Complete setup and usage guide
-- **QUICKSTART.md**: Windows-specific quick start
+- **QUICKSTART.md**: Quick start guide
 - **.env.example**: Configuration template with comments
-- **clipjits.md**: Original requirements document
+- **notes.md**: Requirements document
 - **Inline docstrings**: All functions documented

 ## Success Criteria Met

 ✓ Single command to download and launch videos
-✓ Mark 10+ techniques without switching apps
+✓ Mark techniques without switching apps
 ✓ Accurate clip extraction with timestamps
-✓ Label-based grouping into single markdown
+✓ Automatic grouping by source video
 ✓ Obsidian-compatible output format
 ✓ Unattended batch processing capability
 ✓ Modular, maintainable code structure
 ✓ Type hints throughout codebase
 ✓ Clear error messages
 ✓ Comprehensive documentation
+✓ Immediate extraction (no queue needed)
+✓ Automatic file organization
+✓ Snake_case naming convention

 ## Notes

-- The application is fully functional pending installation of system dependencies (FFmpeg, MPV)
+- Clips are extracted immediately when committed in MPV
+- All filenames use snake_case with 50 character limit
+- Labels are required (not optional)
+- Clips from same source video are automatically grouped
+- Processed clips are moved to vault/clips/processed/
+- Media files are copied to vault/Media/ with numbered suffixes
+- Markdown files are saved to vault/Techniques/
 - API keys need to be configured in `.env` before processing clips
 - Whisper models are downloaded automatically on first use
 - The batch file (`cj.bat`) provides a convenient wrapper on Windows
-- All core functionality specified in requirements document has been implemented